 HighMark Capital’s Lowenstein said Sealed Air’s ability to generate cash and the potential to better manage the company’s assets and wring out higher profits could make it an attractive target.

-The company earned (SEE) less than a penny for each dollar of sales in the latest 12 months, compared with the industry’s median profit margin of 4.5 percent, according to data compiled by Bloomberg.
+The company earned (SEE:US) less than a penny for each dollar of sales in the latest 12 months, compared with the industry’s median profit margin of 4.5 percent, according to data compiled by Bloomberg.

 “Suitors would be interested in this collection of assets and potentially repositioning them for higher and better use,” Lowenstein said.